Red Hen Publications

 • • • •

 The first thing which strikes me is that Fanon’s typical interpretation of Miss Granger usually has blessedly little to do with Rowling’s original.
-For one thing she is usually American.
+For one thing she is often American.
 For another, she is usually far too well-socialized.

 She is also usually an unmistakable “heroine”.
 Canon Hermione is (or at least was originally) much more typically played for laughs.
 At least as much as early canon Ron was.
-Film Hermione isn’t.
-But then I have never regarded films as being truly canon in any fandom which wasn’t originally based on a film.

 • • • •

 Canon Hermione may have burst onto the scene being all too willing to make a grand show of following the rules to the very letter, but she is not your quintessential “good girl”.
-And for that matter, she clearly started out with the notion that she was entitled to set herself up as the enforcer who was going to see to it that everyone else followed the rules to the letter, too.
+And for that matter, she clearly started out with the conviction that she was entitled to set herself up as the enforcer who was going to see to it that everyone else followed the rules to the letter, too.
 Clearly she was one of Hogwarts’s occasional self-appointed “First-year Prefects”.
 I’m sure she wasn’t the only one.
 Percy Weasley also seems a likely candidate.

-This is just not a particularly well-socialized child, although she obviously had figured out how to best present herself to adults.
+This is just not a particularly well-socialized child.
+Although she obviously had figured out how to best present herself to adults.
 This is not a naturally, or effortlessly “good” child, either.
 In fact, this kid is a potential bully.
 And just about every other child on that train recognized it.
 Ron and Harry certainly did.
 Ron and Harry both already had ample experience of bullies.

-Another thing about canon Hermione Granger is that over the course of the series, she really seems to have almost nothing to say about herself or her family.
-And Rowling has stated more than once in interviews that she is surprised that the fans see Hermione as “emotionally strong”.
+Rowling has stated more than once in interviews that she is surprised that the fans see Hermione as “emotionally strong”.
 We finally got a loud and clear message in HBP that she is anything but.

 Which also suggested to me that the decidedly neurotic undertone that I was reading in the canon accounts of Miss Granger’s statements and behavior were neither my imagination nor were they there by accident.